-(12) The report must be provided to and, upon request, reviewed with affected employees, including the employees of contractors, whose work assignments are within the scope of the process evaluated in the DMR.
+(12) The report must be provided to and, upon request, reviewed with affected employees, including affected employees of a contractor, whose work assignments are within the scope of the process evaluated in the DMR.

 (13) The employer must implement all recommendations pursuant to WAC 296-67-383 Corrective action program.